China: Former mayor of Beijing (1981-83) Jiao Ruoyu dies.

 Austria: The Austrian People's Party and the Greens agree on a government with Sebastian Kurz as chancellor, Klaudia Tanner as defense minister, Karl Nehammer as interior minister, Gernot Blümel as finance minister, and Alexander Schallenberg to remain foreign minister.
 The government is sworn in on January 7.

-Bahrain: It is announced that Abdul Latif ibn Rashid al-Zayani will become foreign minister when his term as secretary-general of the Gulf Cooperation Council ends (on March 31).
+Bahrain: It is announced that Abdul Latif ibn Rashid al-Zayani will become foreign minister when his term as secretary-general of the Gulf Cooperation Council ends.

 Tunisia: Prime minister-designate Habib Jemli announces his government, including Khaled Shili as foreign minister, Imed Derouiche as defense minister, Sofiene Selliti as interior minister, and Abderrahmen Khachtali as finance minister.
 In the confidence vote on January 10, however, parliament rejects the government (134-72).
 On January 20 President Kaďs Saďed asks Elyes Fakhfakh to form a government.